-24. Iodine-based compounds are used to clean the udders of cows during milk collection and these leach into the milk, adding to the natural levels of iodine present.
-Cows' milk is therefore considered to be one of the richest sources of iodine in the diet.
-A survey of cows' milk carried out in 1998-9 found that the overall mean iodine concentration in cows' milk was 311 μ g/kg.
-Mean iodine concentrations were found to be lower in summer (200 μ g/kg)
+24. Iodine based compounds have been used to clean the udders of cows during milk collection and these leach onto the milk, adding to the natural levels of iodine present.
+A survey of cows' milk carried out in 1998-

-compared to winter (430 μ g/kg).
+1999 found that the overall mean iodine concentration in cows' milk was 311 μ g/kg.
+Mean iodine concentrations were found to be lower in summer (200 μ g/kg) compared to winter (430 μ g/kg).
 The higher concentrations in winter may reflect greater use of supplemented compound feedstuffs during this period.
 At these levels, the COT concluded that the concentrations of iodine in cows' milk were unlikely to pose a risk to health, even in those children who are high level consumers (COT, 2000).
+However, in the Total Diet Study conducted in 2014, the overall mean iodine concentration in cows' milk was 0.26 μ g/kg (FSA, 2016).
+There are currently no approved iodophors in the UK on the Veterinary Medicine Directorate list.